-Awarded to student organizations and to a volunteer advisor by the office of Student Activities and Leadership.
+Awarded to student organizations and to an advisor by the office of Student Activities and Leadership.

 Purpose: To recognize and honor student organizations and advisors of student organizations for great service contributions to the Stanford community in one of the following categories: